telefonicaid/iot-activation/docs/RaspberryPi_1Click.md

 Now the device will register on the IoT-Core and download its certificates for secure access.

-As a last step, if you have configured your server in the Region of Ireland.
+Last but not least, if you have configured your server in the Region of Ireland.
 You can choose to create a dashboard from which to view the data report.

 ```